Wisconsin Supreme Court chief justice accuses liberals of 'raw exercise of overreaching power'

 Ziegler praised Koschnick for his 18 years as a judge and his efforts as director of the state court system, a job that includes hiring court personnel and maintaining the statewide computer system for courts.
 She also applauded him for addressing the mental health needs of people in the court system, tackling a court reporter shortage and keeping courts operating during the COVID-19 pandemic.

-Koschnick said he could have accepted his firing — and ensured a more smooth transition with his successor — if the justices had waited to do it at a planned administrative meeting next month.
-Instead, he said, court workers are boxing up his personal belongings while he’s in New York at a judicial conference.
+Koschnick said he could have accepted his firing — and ensured a smoother transition with his successor — if the justices had waited to do it at a planned administrative meeting next month.
+Instead, he said, court workers are boxing up his personal belongings while he is in New York at a judicial conference.

 “It creates a really unstable workplace,” he said.